n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 ### 1. Create multiple items from a single item

+If you receive a single item from a node, you can split the data into individual items.

-If the incoming data consists of a single item , similar to the following.
+For example, if your incoming data is similar to the following.

 ```js
 [